-The Measurement, Analysis, and Knowledge Management Category is the main point within the Criteria for all key information about effectively measuring, analysing, and improving performance and managing organisational knowledge to drive improvement and organisational competitiveness.
-In the simplest terms, Category 4 is the "brain center" for the alignment of your organisation's operations and its strategic objectives.
+The Measurement, Analysis, and Knowledge Management Category is the main point within the Criteria for all key information about effectively measuring, analyzing, and improving performance and managing organizational knowledge to drive improvement and organizational competitiveness.
+In the simplest terms, Category 4 is the "brain center" for the alignment of your organization's operations with its strategic objectives.
 Central to such use of data and information are their quality and availability.
 Furthermore, since information, analysis, and knowledge management might themselves be primary sources of competitive advantage and productivity growth, this Category also includes such strategic considerations.

-4.1 Measurement, Analysis, and Improvement of Organisational Performance: How do you measure, analyse, and then improve organisational performance?
+4.1 Measurement, Analysis, and Improvement of Organizational Performance: How do you measure, analyze, and then improve organizational performance?

-This Item examines your organisation's selection, management, and use of data and information for performance measurement, analysis, and review in support of organisational planning and performance improvement.
-The Item serves as a central collection and analysis point in an integrated performance measurement and management system that relies on financial and non-financial data and information.
-The aim of measurement, analysis, review and improvement is to guide your organisation's process management toward the achievement of key organisational results and strategic objectives and to anticipate and respond to rapid or unexpected organisational or external changes.
+This Item examines your organization's selection, management, and use of data and information for performance measurement, analysis, and review in support of organizational planning and performance improvement.
+The Item serves as a central collection and analysis point in an integrated performance measurement and management system that relies on financial and nonfinancial data and information.
+The aim of measurement, analysis, review, and improvement is to guide your organization's process management toward the achievement of key organizational results and strategic objectives and to anticipate and respond to rapid or unexpected organizational or external changes.